ankitects/anki-manual/src/editing.md

   trees with thousands of items can actually break the display of the deck list in the current implementation.

+### Using Tags

 Instead of creating lots of little decks, it's a better idea to use tags and/or fields to classify your content.
+Tags are a useful way to boost search results, find specific content, and maintain your collection organized, in addition to (or in combination with) your deck / subdecks structure.
+There are many ways of using tags and flags effectively, and thinking in advance about how you want to use them will help you decide what will work best for you.

-Instead of creating a "food verbs" decks for example, you could add those cards to your main language study deck, and tag the cards with "food" and "verb".
-Each card can have multiple tags, which means you can do things like search for all verbs, or all food-related vocabulary, or all verbs that are related to food.
+Some people prefer using decks and subdecks to keep their cards organized, but using tags have a big advantage over decks for that: you can add several tags to a single note, but a single note can only belong to one deck.
+Instead of creating a "food verbs" deck, for example, you could add those cards to your main language study deck, and tag the cards with "food" and "verb".
+Since each card can have multiple tags, you can do things like search for all verbs, or all food-related vocabulary, or all verbs that are related to food.
+This allows using advanced filters, and makes tags a more powerful and flexible categorization system than decks in most cases.

+You can add tags from the Edit window and from the Browser, and you can also add, delete, rename, or organize tags hierarchically there.
+Please, note than tags work at note level, which means that when you tag a card that has siblings, all the siblings will be tagged as well.
+If you need to tag a single card, but not its siblings, you should consider using flags instead.

+### Using Flags

+Flags are similar to Tags, but they will appear during study in the review window, showing a colored flag icon on the upper right area of the screen.
+You can also search for flagged cards in the Browse screen, rename flags from the browser and create filtered decks from flagged cards, but unlike tags, a single card can have only one flag at a time.
+Another important difference is that Flags work at card level, so flagging a card that have siblings won't have any effect on the card's siblings.

+You can flag / unflag cards directly while in review mode /(by pressing CTRL + 1-7) and from the Browser.

+### Using Marks

+Marks are a special type of Tags, the only difference are that marked cards will be visible in the review window (showing a yellow star icon on the upper left area of the screen), and can't be renamed from the browser.
+You can mark / unmark cards directly while in review mode (by pressing *=, and from the Browser.

+Note: Marking is mainly left around for compatibility with older Anki versions, most users will want to use flags instead.

+### Other Ways To Organize Content

 For those who like to stay very organized, you can add fields to your notes to classify your content, such as "book", "page", and so on.
 Anki